When love comes short, the making of a relationship is a challenge if you want to last in any romantic relationship.

-Many of us think that the hardest thing in a relationship is finding the right person.
+Many of us think that the most challenging thing in a relationship is finding the right person.
 We fall in love in the process and live happily ever after, right?

-The rate of divorce tells us that love is not enough and often loves comes short because other factors are needed in order to keep a vibrant relationship alive.
+The divorce rate tells us that love is not enough and often loves short because other factors are needed to keep a vibrant relationship alive.

-At this time I truly do not want to mislead anyone, love is important to a relationship but as life has deliver me another lesson, love is not enough by its self and it does comes short at times.
+At this time, I genuinely do not want to mislead anyone; love is vital to a relationship, but as life has delivered me another lesson, love is not enough by its self, and it does come short at times.

-Love is the catalyst that gets the whole thing in motion, but the following are key ingredients that can keep the love alive and the relationship healthy for years.
+Love is the catalyst that sets everything in motion, but the following are key ingredients that can keep the love alive and the relationship healthy for years.

 Please note that the list has no particular sequence or ranking from high to low.

-The ability to tell each other thoughts, feelings and wants is so important to a relationship in order to build trust over the years.
+The ability to tell each other thoughts, feelings, and wants is essential to a relationship to build trust over the years.

 * BEING ABLE TO CHANGE IS KEY!

-Relationships are not static, so the ability to change is very important especially in today world.
+Relationships are not static, so the ability to change is essential, especially in today’s world.

 * BOTH BEING MATURE ADULTS!